patrickjuchli/basic-ftp/README.md

 This function represents an asynchronously executed task.
 It uses a method offered by the FTPContext: `handle(command, callback)`.
 This will send a command to the FTP server and register a callback that is in charge for handling all responses from now on.
 The callback function might be called several times as in the example above.
 Error and timeout events from both the control and data socket will be rerouted through this callback as well.
 Also, `client.handle` returns a `Promise` that is created for you and which the upload function above returns.
 That is why the function `myUpload` can now be used with async/await.
 The promise is resolved or rejected when you call `resolve` or `reject` on the `task` reference passed to you as a callback argument.
 The callback function will not be called anymore after resolving or rejecting the task.

+## Acknowledgment

+This library uses parts of the [directory listing parsers](https://github.com/apache/commons-net/tree/master/src/main/java/org/apache/commons/net/ftp/parser) written by The Apache Software Foundation.
+The code has been made available under the Apache 2.0 license, see the [included notice](NOTICE.txt) and headers in the respective files containing the original copyright texts and a description of changes.